enormandeau/stacks_workflow/README.md

 ./00-scripts/stacks_1a_ustacks.sh
 ```

-or (if you are using a reference genome):
+or (use pstacks instead if you have a reference genome):

 ```{bash}
 ./00-scripts/stacks_1b_pstacks.sh